kuriyan1204/AtCoder-AutoClone/README.md

 5. Your codes will be cloned every night (around 11:45pm JST) to your repository, if you have new submissions🚀😄

 6. (Optional) You can delete this README.md to create your own.
+My example : https://github.com/kuriyan1204/AtCoder-Submissions

 ## Licence
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details